WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Colorado Trail near Kennebec, September 4, 2007.

 The tiny leaves of dotted Saxifrage form a moss-like mat, cascading over the edge of rocks.
 Three to six inch flower stems bear few to many flowers depending on growing conditions.
-Red and orange dots often ornament the interior of the petals.
+Red, orange, and yellow dots ornament the interior of the petals.
+This is such a beautiful, delicate plant that it begs for you to get down on your knees for a look -- and you need a hand lens to really see the WOW of the flowers.

 Range map © John Kartesz,